 One of the most popular football betting markets is the total goals market.
 The general line used by bookmakers is 2.5, so you bet on whether there will be two goals or less in the game, or three goals or more.
 Using the .5 line, this means that it is two way and there must be a winner.
 This line cannot end in a draw.

 However, this is not the only line that you can bet on using this market, there are alternative goal lines to use.
 For example, if you think a game will be very high scoring and you are looking for a value single bet to place, you could use the over 3.5 line, or even the over 4.5 line.
 With the ability to change the line, you can place a variety of different bets and attack the betting market in any way you like.

 As well as increasing the line, you can also decrease it if you wish to give yourself a better chance of winning.
-The over 0.5 goal line is becoming increasingly popular with accumulator punters, who use this line to try and find a few bankers to put together.
+The over 0.5 goal line is becoming increasingly popular with fans who enjoy accumulator betting, who use this line to try and find a few bankers to put together.
 When using this line all you need to have is more than one goal in each game you choose.
 The odds are too short to place single bets, but you can place an accumulator on a few games together, and a lot of people now do this instead of placing a standard accumulator.

 The total goals betting market is certainly the most flexible when it comes to what you can bet on, and what type of bets you can place.
 Go for a value single on a big line, or lower the line to give you a list of odds on chances that you can put together in an accumulator.
 The opportunities are endless, and although this is a relatively new way to bet, many people are already doing it and everyone has their own method that they are implementing.